gyubeomim/gb-slam-note/README.md

 - Advanced Mathematical Operations: It covers more complex operations such as the Jacobian matrices in Lie groups, which are crucial for understanding how changes in one space affect another, a key component in robotic control systems.
 - **Real-world Applications**: The document provides examples of how these theories are applied in real-world robotics, such as in pose estimation and map-based localization using EKF, where Lie groups and algebras facilitate the computation of robot positioning and orientation.

+## Notes on Multiple View Geometry in Computer Vision
+This note is modular summary of the contents covered the book "Multiple View Geometry in Computer Vision" by Hartley and Zisserman.

+- **Projective Space and Geometry**:
+Concepts of projective space and transformations in 2D, including homogeneous representations for points and lines, degrees of freedom, intersections of lines, and ideal points at infinity.
+- **Conics and Dual Conics**:
+Detailed discussion on conics, tangent lines to conics, and the properties of dual conics which include their representation and the conditions for a line to be tangent to a conic.
+- **Projective Transformations**:
+Examination of various types of transformations, such as isometries, similarity transformations, affine transformations, and projective transformations, including their definitions and properties.
+- **Camera Models**:
+Introduction to finite and projective camera models, central projections, camera anatomy, and the basic pinhole model along with the transformations involved in imaging.
+- **Epipolar Geometry and the Fundamental Matrix**:
+Discussion on epipolar geometry, the fundamental matrix, and its properties, including geometric and algebraic derivations.
+- **3D Reconstruction and Camera Calibration**:
+Methods and theorems related to 3D reconstruction, including the projective reconstruction theorem and stratified reconstruction techniques, along with camera calibration techniques from single and multiple views.
+- **Computation of Camera Matrix and Structure from Motion**:
+Detailed methods for computing the camera matrix and addressing the structure from motion problems, including various algorithms and error metrics.